johm/redemmas/bylaws.md

         right to exercise any rights as LLC members which are not specifically limited here without the approval of the Collective.
-    5. If the Collective should choose to dissolve itself, the assets of the LLC will first be used to pay off any outstanding debts incurred by the LLC.
-The disposition of any remaining assets will be decided on in accordance with the procedure stipulated in section 2.2 (major decisions).

 Thread Coffee